playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ## Manage Packages via GUI {#chocolatey-gui}

 Readers, I won't lie to you.
 I'm not the kind of person to use a CLI for everything.
 I absolutely see their worth, but remembering various command is simply not my strong suit even if I understand the core concepts entirely.
 For people like me, you might be glad to hear that _Chocolatey has a GUI for installing, uninstalling, updating, and searching packages_.
 It's as simple as (Chocolate) pie!
-More seriously, it's as simple as:
+More seriously, installing the GUI is as simple as:
 ```
 choco install ChocolateyGUI
 ```